 The purpose of IDERN is to create a network of scholars and practitioners actively engaged in researching doctoral education.
 This is why I considere it as a highly valuable source also for preofessionals to be continuously informed and updated about the current debate in the field.
 Working in an academic setting, I learnt in more than a decade engaged in doctoral education, that our arguments are more convincing when we can refer to scholarly work.
 Moreover, I am also deeply convinced that it is a sign of professionalism when we take scientific knowledge in the field into account in our actions.

-Membership: IDERN is not a traditional academic organization or association.
-To be a “member” of IDERN is to be subscribed to the IDERN listserv, which is the primary means of keeping this research community connected.
+An additional plus of IDERN is, that it is not a traditional academic organization or association.
+To become a “member” of IDERN simply subscribe to the IDERN listserv, which is the primary means of keeping this research community connected, and you are in.
 The listserv is, outside of the meetings, the primary means of keeping this research community connected.
-The IDERN listserv is currently managed by Dr. Cecile Badenhorst, Memorial University, Canada and was previously managed by Dr Mark Connolly, University of Wisconsin-Madison (firstname.lastname@example.org ).